Words by Fiona McIntosh

 Sign of the timesIn the not-so-far-off days when ships depended heavily on the accuracy of their chronometers for navigation, Cape Town's Noon Gun served the very practical purpose of allowing ships in the bay to reset their timepieces accurately.
 However, as the sound would take six or seven seconds to reach them in the bay (representing a huge error in navigational terms) the gunpowder was formulated to give off a large puff of smoke, so that noon was when you saw it, not when you heard it.

 But, standing next to the gun, you don't just hear it, you literally feel the shock wave.
 You will be surprised at how much noise a 1.36kg (3lb) charge of gunpowder in a small cotton bag can make.

-The Atlantic suburbs took a long time to develop into South Africa's most sought-after real estate.
+How did Clifton get its name?The Atlantic suburbs took a long time to develop into South Africa's most sought-after real estate.
 Jan van Riebeeck and his successors were far more drawn to the extremely fertile ground surrounding the Liesbeek River.
 But today old wooden bungalows on postage stamp plots in Clifton sell for millions of rands.
 This beautiful place was originally known by the rather unbecoming name of Schoenmakersgat (Shoemaker's Hole).
 Free burgher Adam Tas, in his diary of 1697, describes the unsavoury cobbler who lived there as Jacobus de Schoenmaker, scum of a cobbler and his cross-grained slut of a wife.